alyssa43/RB129/Practice_Questions.md

 26. <b>What is a collaborator object, and what is the purpose of using collaborator objects in OOP?</b>

-    A collaborator object is an object that is stored within another object's state (instance variables).
+    A collaborator object is any object that is being held within the state (instance variable) of another object.
 The purpose of using collaborator objects is to enable objects to interact and collaborate with other objects in our program.
 EX:

     ```ruby
     class Person